 Behavioural focused questions or competency-focused questions are designed to reveal your abilities, knowledge, skills and behaviours in different situations.

-The best way to impress a recruiter is to answer their behaviour-based questions without any prompting or being asked to describe more.
-By using the STAR framework, you can give a full-bodied behaviour- based answer that tells the recruiter everything they’ll need to know in order to see how you’ll handle the role.
+The best way to impress a recruiter is to answer their behaviour-based questions without prompting or being asked to describe more.
+Using the STAR framework, you can give a full-bodied behaviour-based answer that tells the recruiter everything they’ll need to know to see how you’ll handle the role.

 Why use the STAR technique for answering interview questions?